 1. Privacy to its Best

 The data can be acknowledged by any other individual for whom it was and is unintended.
-Securing sensitive data which even includes personal information of the people is one of the significances of using cryptography.
-This firmly holds the reins of privacy and other anonymity related issues, thereby mitigating the opportunities offered to the criminals and fake surveillance entities to decode the confidential information.
+Securing sensitive data, which even includes people’s personal information, is one of the significances of using cryptography.
+This firmly holds the reins of privacy and other anonymity-related issues, thereby mitigating the criminals’ opportunities and fake surveillance entities to decode the confidential information.

 2. Maintaining Integrity

-Without the detection of any suspicious activity, the data cannot be altered in storage or transit with respect to the sender as well as the intended receiver.
-Identifying confidential information, a hacker cannot only misuse it but can also drive it to commit a severe fraud.
+Without the detection of any suspicious activity, the data cannot be altered in storage or transit with respect to the sender and the intended receiver.
+By identifying confidential information, a hacker can misuse it and drive it to commit severe fraud.
 Cryptography enables professionals with the skillsets to modify encrypted information.
 This medication can be recognized by the recipients the moment it gets modified.
-This helps in maintaining integrity across an enterprise and empowers it to make a quick response to this cyber-crime.
+This helps maintain integrity across an enterprise and empowers it to respond to this cyber-crime.

 3. Prominent Non-Repudiation

-With cryptography, the source of the information can never deny its intentions regarding the creation/transmissions of the data, at a later stage.
+With cryptography, the source of information can never deny its intentions regarding the creation/transmissions of the data at a later stage.

 4. Protecting Authentication and Data across Devices

-Cryptography offers the sender and receiver with the ability to identify and confirm the identity as well as the origin/destination of the data.
+Cryptography offers the sender and receiver the ability to identify and confirm the identity and origin/destination of the data.
 In today’s modern world, mobile devices have come a long way in becoming an essential part of humans by providing them with information transfer and storage features.
-Cryptography helps to protect and store information across all types of mobile devices, whenever transferred.
+Cryptography helps to protect and store information across all types of mobile devices whenever transferred.
 Apart from all this, it also enables security procedures such as advanced authentication that helps to deter unauthorized customers.

 Types of Cryptography

-1. Secret-Key Cryptography: Mainly used to maintain privacy and security, it uses a single key for encryption and decryption.
+- Secret-Key Cryptography: Mainly used to maintain privacy and security, it uses a single key for encryption and decryption.
 This is also commonly known as symmetric-key cryptography.
-In this process, by using a key, the sender can encrypt a plaintext that goes as a ciphertext.
+In this process, the sender can encrypt a plaintext that goes as a ciphertext by using a key.
 At the receiver’s end, using the same key, the message is decrypted to plaintext.

-2. Public-Key Cryptography: Mainly it is used for the purpose of authentication, Public-Key or asymmetric encryption is performed by using one key for encryption and a different key for decryption.
-In this scenario, the public key is used for encrypting messages and the receiver has the private key for decrypting the message.
+- Public-Key Cryptography: Mainly, it is used for the purpose of authentication; Public-Key or asymmetric encryption is performed by using one key for encryption and a different key for decryption.
+In this scenario, the public key is used for encrypting messages, and the receiver has the private key for decrypting the message.

 Let’s build a scenario to understand the cryptography concept.
-Assuming a person A has sent a text message to his friend B who lives in a different country via a public platform.
-However, a person named C hacks the security of the communication course and changes the message from A and redirects it to person B. This is where the concept of cryptography comes into the picture.
+Assuming a person, A has sent a text message to his friend B, who lives in a different country via a public platform.
+However, a person named C hacks the communication course’s security and changes the message from A and redirects it to person B. This is where the concept of cryptography comes into the picture.

-Now A uses a key to encrypt the same message and sends over the same public platform however this time no one would be able to decode the message as its encrypted.
-The receiver, B will be using his decrypting key to again transform the message into a readable format.
-And even if C hacks the communication channel midway, and he alters the message, B will get error information when he tries to decrypt the same message.
+Now A uses a key to encrypt the same message and sends it over the same public platform; however, this time, no one would be able to decode the message as it’s encrypted.
+The receiver, B, will be using his decrypting key to transform the message into a readable format again.
+And even if C hacks the communication channel midway and he alters the message, B will get error information when he tries to decrypt the same message.

 How is Cryptography Used?

 The basic objective of cryptography is to secure the authenticity and integrity of a message.
 The concept of having electronic keys in a communication network is to ensure that the transmitted data reaches the receiver without any disruption.
-With the assistance of secured computer systems, the sender is now able to decipher the information with the cryptographic keys and algorithms.
+With the assistance of secured computer systems, the sender can now decipher the information with the cryptographic keys and algorithms.

 Different cryptographic keys and algorithms are available to suit the needs of different actions.
-Financial transactions, security-related information, administration, law and more, wherever electronic communication takes place, cryptography has a major role to play.
+Financial transactions, security-related information, administration, law, and more, wherever electronic communication occurs, cryptography has a major role in the play.

-How will this Technology Help you Grow your Career?
+How will this Technology Help you Grow in your Career?

-Our world is advancing faster than ever before and it’s easy to lose sight of the foundational elements of technology that enable us to live our lives the way we do.
-Cryptography went from being a technique used to communicate with the military to be one of the cornerstones of the modern world.
+Our world is advancing faster than ever before, and it’s easy to lose sight of the foundational elements of technology that enable us to live our lives the way we do.
+Cryptography went from being a technique used to communicate with the military to be one of the modern world’s cornerstones.
 With innovations and advancements, cryptography has the potential to propel the world to new heights.

-This has been a guide to What is Cryptography.
-Here we discussed the concepts, uses, and types with the Advantage of Cryptography.
-You can also go through our other suggested articles to learn more:
+This has been a guide to What is Cryptography?
+Here we discussed the concept, uses, and types with the advantages of Cryptography.
+You can also go through our other suggested articles to learn more –